Area Overview / General Information

 Crimes Against Property

-There were 4 crimes against property reported this month including an attempt housebreaking, a vandalism and 1 theft of motor vehicle.
+There were 4 crimes against property reported this month including 2 x theft by housebreaking, 1x attempted housebreaking with intent to steal and 1 x theft of motor vehicle.

 Drugs Use and Abuse